ishaangdesai/Mouseless-Mouse/README.md

 - clickIdentification.h5
 - hand_landmarker.task
-clickIdentification.h5 is the convolutional neural network made to input the CSV files and detect which gesture is happening hand_landmarker.task is mediapipe's model for finding hand landmarks
+clickIdentification.h5 is the convolutional neural network made to input the CSV files and detect which gesture is happening
+<br/>hand_landmarker.task is mediapipe's model for finding hand landmarks

 ### Model Training
 - clickModelTraining.py
 - trainingDataCollection.py
-clickModelTraining.py trains a Convolutional Neural Network to convert landmark inputs to gesture outputs. trainingDataCollection.py uses keyboard inputs to save hand landmark data in their respective CSV files
+clickModelTraining.py trains a Convolutional Neural Network to convert landmark inputs to gesture outputs.
+<br/> trainingDataCollection.py uses keyboard inputs to save hand landmark data in their respective CSV files

 ### Testing
 - handTrackingTesting.py
 handTrackingTesting.py is to test the camera to see if it can detect the hand from it's current position

 ### Implimentation
-mouselessMouse.py
+ - mouselessMouse.py
 mouselessMouse.py is the code that actually controls the mouse

 ## Installation